 In Paint Your Wagon, "They Call The Wind Maria" includes the line, "And now I'm lost, so goldurn lost."
 The same character (followed by others) sings "who gives a damn" in another number with less potential to become a song hit.

-The Odd Couple: Spoofed in the play and the movie version when Oscar complains about a cryptic note that Felix left for him, which was signed "F-U".
-"It took me awhile to realize that 'F-U' meant 'Felix Ungar.'"
+The Odd Couple: Spoofed in the play and the movie version when Oscar complains about a cryptic note that Felix left for him, which was signed "F-U". "'F-U' meant 'Felix Ungar.'"

 Played for laughs in The Book of Mormon.
 Being Mormons, the missionaries can't swear at all; in I Believe, Elder Price belts "And dang it!" and "By Gosh!".
-Completely subverted at the end, though, when Price announces "You know what, guys?
+Then at the end we have the payoof.
+Price announces "You know what, guys?
 Fuck him!"

-The Monkey Island series of computer games spoofs this tendency by referring to the once-again-resurrected LeChuck as a "Zombie Demon Ghost Pirate From Heck" in the third and fourth games.
-This is purely for the Rule of Funny, though, because they're clearly allowed to use the word ("Alright then, 'ROLL!
+There's a spoofing of this tendency by referring to the once-again-resurrected LeChuck as a "Zombie Demon Ghost Pirate From Heck" in the third and fourth games.
+This is purely for the Rule of Funny because they're clearly allowed to use the word ("Alright then, 'ROLL!
 ROLL through the gates of hell.'
 Must you take the fun of out everything?").

 In the first Devil May Cry title, Dante tells a boss to "flock off".
 It sure sounds like a tame version of a certain other expletive that starts with "f" and ends with "ck".
 On the other hand, he just could have been punny, since said boss is a giant bird.

-Bayonetta also borrows the "Flock off, feather-face!" line.
-Somewhat amusing, considering the number of times the F-bomb has been dropped by that point, and throughout the rest of the game.
+Bayonetta uses "Flock off, feather-face!" line.
+It's a rare occurence considering the number of times the F-bomb has been dropped by that point, and throughout the rest of the game.

 In Fire Emblem: Radiant Dawn.
 'Dang' is replaced with 'damn'.
 The guard after the second mission, who says, "Moldy onions!
 Where'd they go?!"